taylorrose/wizard-murder-mystery/05_REVEAL_EPILOGUE.md

 **[READ ALOUD - Dramatic revelation voice]**

 > "The blue light intensifies, swirling around the circle like a living thing.
 It hesitates, testing each of you, before suddenly converging on one figure.
-Agent Merin Vale staggers backward as the light engulfs them.
+Agent Soren Blackwood staggers backward as the light engulfs them.
 >
 > Their features ripple like water.
 The confident posture wavers.
 For a moment, two faces occupy the same space—one familiar, one unknown.
 Then, with a sound like shattering glass, the disguise fails.
 >
-> Standing before you is not Merin Vale, but someone else entirely.
+> Standing before you is not Soren Blackwood, but someone else entirely.
 Younger, marked by years of hardship, eyes burning with purpose.
 >
-> 'My name,' they say, voice no longer Vale's smooth tone, 'is Rowan Kett.
+> 'My name,' they say, voice no longer Blackwood's smooth tone, 'is Morgan Cross.
 And yes—I killed Alaric Bodd.
 But not for the reasons you think.'"

 **[HOST ACTION: Let the revelation sink in.
 Allow immediate reactions]**

 ### The Confession

-**[Have the player who was Vale/Kett read this, or read it yourself]**
+**[Have the player who was Blackwood/Cross read this, or read it yourself]**

 > "Five years ago, I was a junior researcher here, working in the Hall of Enigmas.
 I discovered something terrible—evidence that the previous Minister, Cordelia Blackthorne, was murdered.
 Not disappeared.
 Murdered.
 By someone in this very room.
 >
 > When I tried to report it, I was dismissed, obliviated, and cast out.
 But obliviation isn't perfect.
 Fragments remained.
 I spent five years rebuilding my memories, planning my return.
 >
-> I came here tonight to expose Blackthorne's killer, using the Transmorph Potion to infiltrate as Vale.
+> I came here tonight to expose Blackthorne's killer, using the Transmorph Potion to infiltrate as Blackwood.
 But Bodd discovered my identity through his memory research.
 He was going to expose me before I could complete my mission.
 So yes, I paralyzed him.
 I silenced him.
 And when he still tried to call for help...
 I ended him.
 >
 > I'm not proud of it.
 But sometimes justice requires terrible choices."